 - Attending neonatologist - Doctor with specialized training in critical care for premature and term newborns.
-All of our neonatologists are board-certified in Neonatal-Perinatal Medicine, and are members of the faculty at the University of Colorado.
+All of our neonatologists are board-certified in Neonatal-Perinatal Medicine.
 An attending neonatologist is present in the NICU every day, 24 hours a day to coordinate and provide care for your baby.

 - Neonatal nurse practitioner (NNP) - Registered nurse with advanced master’s training and nationally certified by National Certification Corporation in the diagnosis and management of critically ill newborns.
 The NNP provides high-quality patient care, performs medical procedures and communicates with you about your baby’s condition.
 NNPs are present in the NICU 24 hours a day.